-The Geriatric Workforce Enhancement Program (GWEP) provides the opportunity for faculty members to be selected to participate in the Geriatric Leadership Scholars Program.
+The Geriatric Workforce Enhancement Program (GWEP) provides the opportunity for early to mid-stage career faculty each year to be selected from colleges and universities across Missouri to participate in the Geriatric Leadership Scholars Program.

 For more information, contact us at 314-977-2151 or firstname.lastname@example.org.